Grantown Museum

 These are available to try on and photograph (and video) for you to experience a flavour of life in another era.

-in the 18th and 19th centuries ladies had a maid, or a sister or mother to help them dress).
+We have some basic garments that you can try on by yourself for free, but most of the collection requires assistance to get dressed (in the 18th and 19th centuries ladies had a maid, or a sister or mother to help them dress).
 The costumes come with the required undergarments and accessories (chemise, corset, petticoats, crinoline, panniers etc) and do take some time to get on and off.
 This costs £50 per hour and requires an appointment.

 We have tried to be as authentic as possible in recreating these costumes - all the costumes are made from natural fabrics (silk, linen, cotton, wool), the only exception being the boning, which is either polyester or spiral steel, and not baleen (whalebone).